An Efficient Modular Exponentiation Proof Scheme: Introduction

 \section{Introduction}

-In distributed computing, the task of efficiently discerning correct results from incorrect results, whether malicious or due to sheer chance, is notoriously difficult; it is necessary to suspect all results as possibly incorrect, and these suspicions can only be settled with peer verification.
-In most cases, such verification would take the form of an entire recomputation, doubling the amount of necessary computational power, all for a result that is most likely correct.
+In distributed computing and particularly volunteer computing, the task of efficiently discerning correct results from incorrect results, whether malicious or due to sheer chance, is notoriously difficult; it is necessary to suspect all results as possibly incorrect, and these suspicions can only be settled with peer verification.
+In most cases, such verification would take the form of an entire recomputation, doubling the amount of necessary computational power to complete the same amount of work, all for a result that is most likely correct.

 The majority of ongoing organized searches for primes of record-breaking sizes, such as PrimeGrid \cite{primegrid}, are distributed.
-A significant portion of computing power is wasted in the double check process, where a single primality test is done twice to ensure the correctness of each result.
+A significant portion of computing power is thus wasted due to the inefficient verification process, where a single computation is done twice to ensure the correctness of every result.

 For a candidate prime $m$, the bottleneck of the Fermat probable prime test lies in evaluating $a^{m-1} \pmod m$ or a nearby power, requiring $\tilde{O}(\log^2 m)$ exact computations, where a single precision error will render the rest of the calculation incorrect.
 To prevent these errors that could potentially categorize a prime as composite, verification of all results are necessary.